devtodollars/mvp-boilerplate/README.md

 Choose: [Flutter](./flutter/README.md) or [NextJS](./nextjs/README.md)

 - [Choose Flutter](./flutter/README.md) if you plan to build or expand into a cross-platform apps (e.g. Uber, Fitbit, Spotify, Tinder, etc.)
-- [Choose NextJS](./nextjs/README.md) if you page load speeds are extremely important and web specific libraries are integral to your app (e.g. Amazon, Medium, Ticketmaster, etc.)
+- [Choose NextJS](./nextjs/README.md) if you page load speeds are extremely important or web specific libraries are integral to your app (e.g. Amazon, Medium, Ticketmaster, etc.)

 Additionally, it's also possible to start with one-platform and move onto the next one depending on your needs.
 For example, start with Next.JS and then move to Flutter when a mobile app is needed.
 Both are configured to work straight out of the box.